slatedocs/slate/source/includes/v4/_events.md

 ### Response

-The json response contains a list of dates as an array and a meta block.
+The JSON response contains a list of dates as an array and a meta block.

 - id (integer), the unique database id of the events' date
 - event_id (integer), the unique database id of the parent event